ollewelin/analog_matrix_computation_Inverted_MAML_PAT_PEND_2630397-4/README.md

 ### Project Vision: Redefining Efficient Inference

 The primary goal of this project is to drastically reduce power consumption for Neural Network inference.
-By moving away from energy-intensive digital data movement and leveraging In-Memory Computing (IMC), we aim to overcome the traditional "memory wall."
+By moving away from energy-intensive digital data movement and leveraging In-Memory Computing (IMC), my aim to overcome the traditional "memory wall."

-Our approach combines analog matrix hardware with a novel Inverted Meta-Learning (MAML) algorithm.
-Instead of adapting to external input data, our system uses intrinsic meta-learning to dynamically calibrate and compensate for hardware non-idealities—such as thermal drift, component aging, and voltage leakage—in real-time during ongoing operations.
+My approach combines analog matrix hardware with a novel Inverted Meta-Learning (MAML) algorithm.
+Instead of adapting to external input data, my system uses intrinsic meta-learning to dynamically calibrate and compensate for hardware non-idealities—such as thermal drift, component aging, and voltage leakage—in real-time during ongoing operations.

 ### The Adventure of Discovery
 Working with analog computing is an act of balancing physics and precision.
 Very funny and exciting project!